spanners/dissertation/dissertation/sections/pilot1.markdown

 ### Observation 2

-* Sifting through 1-hour+ of video data capture for incidences of cognitive load is *HARD!*.
+* More of a meta-observation about the methodology than about the experiment findings itself: Sifting through 1--hour+ of video data capture for incidences of cognitive load is tedious and not particularly fruitful or objective.
 Is there some programmatic way of narrowing the video data to points of interest?

 ### Model Adjustment 2

-* Track the user mouse and keyboard movements in a 3-tuple: `(Time t, (Mouse.x, Mouse.y), Keypress k)`
+* Extend the IDE to allow for tracking the user mouse and keyboard movements in a 3-tuple: `(Time t, (Mouse.x, Mouse.y), Keypress k)`

     * It doesn't have to be implemented this way.
 I could extend **Model Adjustment 1** to define blocks of code as tokens in themselves, and capture how long the cursor is static on that particular token.

-* Leon suggested a further refinement of this idea in order to further narrow the data (in fact, just capturing mouse & keyboard movements will result in an explosion of the volume of data -- countrary to what I intend to achieve).
-His refinement was to define regions of interest in the code pane, and *only when the mouse/key cursor is in the region, do I capture data*.
+    * A further refinement of this idea is to filter the data (in fact, just capturing mouse & keyboard movements will result in an explosion of the volume of data -- countrary to what I intend to achieve): define regions of interest in the code pane, and *only when the mouse/key cursor is in the region, do I capture data*.

     * Use the `if cursor in region then log (Time t, (Mouse.x, Mouse.y), Keypress k)` functionality as a *lens* to focus on significant portions of video capture.

 ## Discussion

-Following the Pilot Study, I drafted some questions that might lead my direction of study in the next steps of my research:
+Following the Pilot Study, I drafted some questions and thoughts that might lead my direction of study in the next steps of my research:

+* How can I capture a more objective measure of a user's interaction with the IDE?

+* What behaviours are indicative of a user experiencing cognitive load?

 * Is the mouse/cursor position a proxy for someone's attention as they carry out the task?